Global Small Cap

 Portfolio Attribution

 The Portfolio outperformed the Index during the month, due primarily to stock selection.
-Portfolio holdings in the capital goods, banks, and pharmaceuticals & biotechnology industry groups contributed to relative performance.
-Holdings in the consumer durables & apparel, household & personal products, and transportation industry groups offset some of the outperformance compared to the Index.
-The top contributor to return was rolling stock, signaling, & services provider for the rail industry, Alstom SA (France).
-Other notable contributors included pharmaceuticals & biotechnology company, Roche Holding AG (Switzerland), and banking & financial services company, Barclays PLC (United Kingdom).
-The largest detractor was multinational luxury conglomerate, Kering SA (France).
-Additional notable detractors included semiconductor company, Renesas Electronics Corp.
-(Japan), and semiconductor company, Infineon Technologies AG (Germany).
+Portfolio holdings in the semiconductors & semi equipment, capital goods, and materials industry groups contributed to relative performance.
+Holdings in the transportation and consumer services industry groups, along with an overweight position in the household & personal products industry group, offset some of the outperformance compared to the Index.
+The top contributor to return was jet engine manufacturer, Rolls-Royce Holdings Plc (United Kingdom).
+Other notable contributors included semiconductor company, Renesas Electronics Corp.
+(Japan), and rolling stock, signaling, and services provider for the rail industry, Alstom SA (France).
+The largest detractor was alcoholic beverage distributor, Diageo Plc (United Kingdom).
+Additional notable detractors included robotics manufacturer, FANUC Corp.
+(Japan), and healthcare equipment & services provider, Koninklijke Philips NV (Netherlands).

 Quarterly Investment Outlook